 Politically astute, Horne was not shy in expressing her disagreement regarding racial bias towards blacks.
 During World War II, she noticed that the military audience to which she agreed to perform consisted of a group of German prisoners of war (POWs) who sat in front of the African-American servicemen.

 Think about that for a minute — the POWs were seated in front of the African-American servicemen to be entertained by Lena Horne.
 Horne had a solution, however.
 She walked off the stage and stood at the first row where the black servicemen were seated and performed.
 Yes, she boldly took a stand.

 In the 1940s and 1950s, Horne was one of Hollywood’s top African-American performers.
 As her fame grew, so did the FBI’s interest in her and her advocacy for civil rights.
 By 1947, the FBI kept files on her as a communist sympathizer.
 These accusations concerned Horne.
 By 1953, she addressed them via letter stating that she was not a communist.

-Have you ever been adversely labeled for taking a stance against an injustice done to black people specifically, or marginalized people in general?
+Have you ever been adversely labeled for taking a stance against an injustice done to black people or marginalized people?
 It takes courage.

 In August of 1963, Horne took part in the March on Washington.
 She also volunteered for the NAACP and worked with Eleanor Roosevelt to pass anti-lynching laws.
-Like so many other blacks over the course of her life, she was faced numerous stereotypes and acts of racial discrimination.
+Like so many other blacks throughout her life, she faced numerous stereotypes and acts of racial discrimination.
 In addition to overcoming them, she had to learn how to deal with the psychological impact of its weight.

 Are you waiting for someone else to continue the civil rights fight, or are you the chosen one?